vitezninja/Compiler_Made_In_C/README.md

 ## Grammer

-The grammer that this compiler translates can be found in the [grammer.md](grammer.md) file.
+The grammer that this compiler translates can be found in the [Grammer](grammer.md).

 ## Usage